ove/ove-asset-services/README.md

+⛔️ DEPRECATED This repository has been archived in favour of the [new AM Service](https://github.com/ove/ove-asset-manager)

 # Open Visualisation Environment - Asset Services

 This collection of services provides end users with a simple way of managing and processing content to be displayed using [Open Visualisation Environment (OVE)](https://github.com/ove/ove).